garysheng/hyperagentmonorepo/documentation/file-structure.md

 Below is an **example monorepo file structure** for **HyperAgent.so** using **pnpm** workspaces, **Next.js (TypeScript)** for the front end, and **Supabase** for the database and serverless functions.
 This layout also shows how you might include a shared library (optional) and localized test folders.

-Feel free to **customize naming** or **remove folders** you don’t need.
-The main idea is to keep each “app” or “package” in its own folder under a common workspace.
+Feel free to **customize naming** or **remove folders** you don't need.
+The main idea is to keep each "app" or "package" in its own folder under a common workspace.

 ---